If I have a question, when can I call?

 Join us for this program once again!

-Starting Monday, December 13th, you can pick up a set of stationery at all of our branches; we’ve got different sets for all ages, from little ones to adults.
+Pick up a set of stationery at all of our branches; we’ve got different sets for all ages, from little ones to adults.
 You can write about whatever you wish: your hopes and dreams for the coming year, plans you’re looking forward to, a list of things you love – anything goes!
 You are also more than welcome to draw or paint your letter instead, write a poem, or just express yourself in any way.

 The City of San Rafael commits to standing against all forms of hate in our communities.
 United Against Hate brings together Bay Area communities every year to reaffirm that commitment.